-It's largely understood that a 20% down payment is typically the standard when buying a house.
-The lender's liability is generally only the difference between the home value and the amount remaining on the loan, so the 20% provides a nice cushion against the expenses of foreclosure, selling the home again, and regular value fluctuations on the chance that a purchaser defaults.
+It's largely understood that a 20% down payment is accepted when getting a mortgage.
+Because the risk for the lender is oftentimes only the difference between the home value and the sum remaining on the loan, the 20% supplies a nice cushion against the charges of foreclosure, reselling the home, and natural value changeson the chance that a purchaser is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Acute home owners can get off the hook a little early.
-The law guarantees that, at the request of the homeowner, the PMI must be dropped when the principal amount reaches just 80 percent.
+With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Acute home owners can get off the hook ahead of time.
+The law promises that, upon request of the homeowner, the PMI must be released when the principal amount equals just 80 percent.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-It's an appraiser's job to know the market dynamics of their area.
-At Nordquist Appraisal LLC, we're masters at recognizing value trends in Pittsburgh, Allegheny County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will generally eliminate the PMI with little trouble.
-At which time, the homeowner can relish the savings from that point on.
+The difficult thing for almost all home owners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+As appraisers, it's our job to know the market dynamics of our area.
+At Nordquist Appraisal LLC, we're masters at determining value trends in Pittsburgh, Allegheny County and surrounding areas, and we know when property values have risen or declined.
+Faced with information from an appraiser, the mortgage company will usually eliminate the PMI with little effort.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: